lukgth/llm-gateway/docs/provider-adapters.md

 route/build model, the five context shapes (`BuildCtx`/`UsageCtx`/ `TestModelCtx`/`TestProviderCtx`/`ModelsCtx`), the transform hooks, and how to add a new provider.
-See [`docs/format-conversion.md`](./format-conversion.md) for the wire-format conversion rules that run *around* an adapter, and [`docs/transforms-api.md`](./transforms-api.md) for how to author a transform stage and how a provider family's `quirks.defaultTransforms` composes into the default provider transform stack.
+See [`docs/format-conversion.md`](./format-conversion.md) for the wire-format conversion rules that run *around* an adapter, [`docs/transforms-api.md`](./transforms-api.md) for how to author a transform stage and how a provider family's `quirks.defaultTransforms` composes into the default provider transform stack, and [`docs/wire-types.md`](./wire-types.md) for the field-by-field reference of `ctx.body`'s shape once you narrow it inside a build method (and of every type a transform hook sees).

 ---